Western Medical Acupuncture

 Acupuncture stimulates the nerves in skin, muscle and other tissues, and can produce a variety of effects.
 It increases the release of the body’s natural painkillers, including endorphin and serotonin.
 This modifies the way pain signals are received by the brain.
 It is mainly used to treat musculoskeletal pain, including myofascial trigger point pain.

-I will only ever use acupuncture with your complete agreement and only when it is a suitable treatment for you.
+We will only ever use acupuncture with your complete agreement and only when it is a suitable treatment for you.